TheRegzi/weather-wise/readme.md

 # WeatherWise

-Welcome to WeatherWise, your go-to website for checking the latest weather updates and forecasts.
+Welcome to WeatherWise.
+WeatherWise is my own project I'm currently working on.
+It will be a go-to website for checking the latest weather updates and forecasts.

 Whether you need to plan your day, prepare for a trip, or stay updated on severe weather conditions, WeatherWise has you covered with accurate and timely information.

 ## Stay tuned

+The website is currently in progress.
 There is more to come!